veronicacheung1105/KwK-HTML-CSS-Advice-Project/README.md

 ###The Task:

-In groups of 3-5, you will be building a choose your own adventure site!
+In groups of 3-5, you will be building a Kode with Klossy advice site!

 ###What does that even mean?
-A choose your own adventure game is written from 2nd person point of view ('you' is your pronoun of choice).
-The reader will take on the role of the protagonist in this adventure, aka they're the hero.
-The decisions of the reader will determine the plot and final outcome of this game.

-Still confused?
-Check out [this](http://pbskids.org/itsmylife/games/mortifying/) example.

-Your goal is to build out as many options for your reader as possible.
+Coming into Kode with Klossy, you may not have known what to expect or how to thrive in this environment.
+Now, you're halfway through the program and are Kode with Klossy experts.
+Your goal is to make a website that provides customized advice for students just starting their Kode with Klossy journey.
+What do you wish someone had told you on your first day here?
+How can you help future students have the best possible KwK experience?

 ### The Steps:

 **1** Your group must build out a story board for your game.
 A storyboard is a graphic representation of the plot, like [this](https://www.teachervision.com/creative-writing/activity/3139.html).
-Don't worry, we'll go into it more in depth.

 **2** Your group must build out a wireframe for the actual website.
 A wireframe is like a blueprint.
 It's a visual representation of the skeletal framework of the site.
 You don't need to create a wireframe for every page, but just have a general outline for what you want your site to look like.
 Here's an example:
 <img src="http://www.kimbieler.com/wp-content/uploads/2012/03/athayde-homepage.jpg">

-Again, we'll tackle this more in depth as a group.

 ###The Stipulations:
 Things your page(s) must have: